 One of the biggest obstacles in food web ecology is the time and effort required to adequately describe the structure of a food web using gut content data.
 Food web models such as the ADBM can be used to circumvent this problem by predicting the interactions based on easily measured characteristics, such as the size of organisms.
-However, presence-absence data such as gut content data is required to parameterise these food web models.
-And collecting and analysing these data from the field is an expensive and time consuming task.
-Therefore, it is crucial to know how much gut content data is required to parameterise food web models with high accuracy and high
+However, presence-absence data such as gut content data is required to parameterise these food web models, .and collecting and analysing these data from the field is an expensive and time-consuming task.
+Therefore, it is crucial to know how much gut content data is required to parameterise food web models with both high accuracy and precision.

-precision.

-Here, we explore seven food webs in the literature and determine how much gut content data would be needed to accurately predict their structure using the ADBM.
-We use Bayesian computation to parameterise the ADBM, and true skill statistics to measure the goodness of fit, and do so while varying the amount of gut content data used in the parameterisation.
+Here, we explore seven exceptionally well-characterised food webs in the literature and determine how much gut content data would be needed to accurately predict their structure using the ADBM.
+We use Bayesian computation to parameterise the ADBM, and true skill statistics to measure the goodness of fit, and do so while varying the amount of gut content data used in the parameterisation to test the effect of sampling effort.

 We estimated the minimum amount of gut content data required for seven different food webs that resulted in 95% of the maximum true skill statistics achieved by the ADBM when all available gut content data was used.
-We found that incomplete gut content data can be used to parameterise the ADBM with the lowest amount of gut content data being 28% of the available gut content data.
+We found that incomplete gut content data can be used to parameterise the ADBM, with the lowest amount of gut content data being 28% of the available gut content data.

 These results suggest that one need not collect such a large quantity of gut content data to predict the structure of a food web, thereby reducing sampling effort considerably, while having little effect on precision or accuracy of predictions.